- Gardens

 Arthur Smith Graham (1871 – 1928) was an aesthete of considerable means.
 The garden that Thomas Lyon designed and built for him between 1909 and 1912 was in the spirit of the age and one can see some links with the style of Harold Peto.
 Interestingly, Arthur Graham’s brother had commissioned Ernest George to build Busbridge Hall in Surrey in 1906 and employed Gertrude Jekyll to produce some garden designs, while his brother-in-law commissioned W. F. Unsworth and H. Inigo Triggs to design and build his house and garden, which included a small walled Italianate section, at Ashford Chace in Hampshire in 1912.

-The Italian garden was constructed on higher ground to the east of the house .
+The Italian Garden was constructed on higher ground to the east of the house .
 It covers an area of 4-acres and comparing the 1842 tithe map, 1904 sales map and the 1954 edition OS Map it can be seen that the garden was sited across the existing boundaries of two fields.
 The garden is surrounded on three sides by rendered walls, 15 ft high in parts and wired for climbing plants.
-There is a small walled fruit garden between the Italian garden and Great Ambrook Avenue.
+There is a small walled fruit garden between the Italian Garden and Great Ambrook Avenue.

 The garden has a special and unique charm.
 The garden was designed as a walk with some unusual features to give an interesting visual experience along the way.
 It is a fluid design which relates to the earlier tradition of picturesque walks rather than the compartmentalised formal layouts of the Arts and Craft era.
 The garden has several interesting structures and features.
 As one walks up the hill a balustraded terrace closes the vista.
 The structure, which overlooks the tennis lawn, has an octagonal pool and marble bench.
 Beyond the rose garden, an avenue leads to the summerhouse which is the most imposing structure; a gate leads to a secluded arbour on the outside of the wall giving country views towards Dartmoor.